By Danny Aspinall

 The bigger your professional network is, the greater your exposure to new ideas, new conversations, new perspectives, and new information on all things AWS.
 Being active in the community is an invaluable way to build your knowledge and hone your skillset—and in such a rapidly evolving industry, it’s crucial to keep your finger on the pulse!

-Right now, little over half (54%) of AWS professionals are satisfied with their training and development, but by organically building knowledge from the forefront of industry conversations, you’ll be able to learn more and upskill faster, making your training and development go further.
+Right now, just 59% of AWS professionals are satisfied with their training and development, but by organically building knowledge from the forefront of industry conversations, you’ll be able to learn more and upskill faster, making your training and development go further.

 Networking can also help you to build and strengthen a desirable set of soft skills, including: